exonum/exonum-doc/src/architecture/services.md

 blockchain for security reasons.

 Local configuration can be changed via editing the local configuration file of the node instance.
-As of Exonum 0.1, the only way for a service to read its local configuration is to retain it after it is passed to the service constructor during [service initialization](#initialization).
+The only way for a service to read its local configuration is to retain it after it is passed to the service constructor during [service initialization](#initialization).